futuregrid/rain-move/_sources/configure_futuregrid.txt

    Make sure that ``port`` and ``address`` matches with those used by the Move controllers (see :ref:`Move Site Server <move_sites_server>`).

-We also have to create an inventory file that will describe the nodes, clusters and services.
-This file will be read by the RainMoveServer during its initialization.
-The inventory will be automatically stored in a MongoDB database and this file will not be needed anymore.
+We can also create an inventory file to initialize our database.
+This file will describe the nodes, clusters and services.
+This file will be read by the RainMoveServer during its initialization (first time it is executed).
+The inventory information will be automatically stored in a
+MongoDB database.
+Therefore, this inventory file will not be needed anymore.

-The nodes are defined by its Id, hostname and IP.
+In the inventory file, the nodes are defined by its Id, hostname and IP.
 They have to be part of a cluster, which is defined by the **CLUSTER:** label followed by the name of the cluster.
 We also have services that contain the Id of the nodes that are allocated to each service.
 Services are defined with the **SERVICE** label, the type of service (**OPENSTACK**, **NIMBUS**, **EUCALYPTUS**, **HPC**).